Jupiter Optimus Maximus Heliopolitanus: Historical background

 The cult of Jupiter Heliopolitanus evolved from ancient Canaanite religion, specifically from the cult of the Canaanite god Baal-Hadad, an ancient storm and fertility god worshipped in various regions in the Near East, including Canaan and Syria.
 Baal is a title meaning "lord", "owner" or "master" and was used for various local gods.
-Hadad, specifically, was known as the god of rain, thunder, and storms, and was associated with agricultural fertility, and was often depicted holding a whip and thunderbolt.
+Hadad, specifically, was known as the god of rain, thunder, and storms.
+He was associated with agricultural fertility and was often depicted holding a whip and thunderbolt.
 In different areas and periods, Baal-Hadad was associated with different natural phenomena and powers.
 Modern scholarship largely identifies Baal with Hadad.
 According to the ancient Near East scholar Alberto R. W. Green, the worship of Hadad, known as a great storm god, emerged in Syria in the second millennium BC.
 The god's attributes evolved as his worship spread westward from inland Syria, in response to the region’s ecological conditions.
 In the Middle and Upper Euphrates, Hadad was primarily seen as a fierce storm deity, bringing both destruction and renewal.
 In western Syria, his identity transformed to align with the region’s agricultural cycles.
 He gradually became known as Baal-Hadad and, over time, solely as Baal, becoming more closely associated with fertility and life-giving rains.
 His battles with the god Mot came to represent the seasonal cycle of drought and renewal.
 This shift from a tempestuous warrior to a fertility god helped establish his supremacy in the local Syrian pantheon.
 The German scholar Wolfgang Hermann suggested the name Baal (Lord) was adopted as a reverent alias when the cult of Hadad increased in importance and his true name became too sacred to speak aloud for any but the high priest.
 This practice parallels other cultures where substitute titles were used for deities whose names were considered too holy as "Bel" was used for Marduk among the Babylonians and "Adonai" for Yahweh.
 Other scholars propose that Baal was a native Canaanite deity whose cult was identified with or absorbed aspects of Hadad's.
-Regardless of their original relationship, by the 1st millennium BCE, Hadad and Baal were regarded as distinct deities, with Hadad worshiped by the Aramaeans and Baal by the Phoenicians and other Canaanites.
+Regardless of their original relationship, by the 1st millennium BC, Hadad and Baal were regarded as distinct deities, with Hadad worshiped by the Aramaeans and Baal by the Phoenicians and other Canaanites.